 Homily of the Holy Father

-The following is the Pope’s off-the-cuff homily, pronounced after the proclamation of the Holy Gospel and the words at the end of the visit:
+The following is the homily pronounced by the Pope after the proclamation of the Gospel and the text of the Synod Fathers’ letter to young people:

 Homily of the Holy Father